Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Graph Neural Networks (GNN s ) in Multimodal Learning

-Traditionally, CNN-based models are predominantly used to learn features from digital pathology data.
-However, unlike GNNs, CNNs fail to capture the global contextual information which is important in the tissue phenotypical and structural micro and macro environment \cite{ahmedt2022survey}.
+Traditionally, CNN-based models are used to learn features from digital pathology data.
+However, unlike GNNs, CNNs fail to capture the global contextual information important in the tissue phenotypical and structural micro and macro environment \cite{ahmedt2022survey}.
 For using histology images in GNNs, the cells, tissue regions, or image patches are depicted as nodes.
 The relations and interactions among these nodes are represented as (un)weighted edges.
-Usually, a graph of the patient histology slide is used along with a patient-level label for training a GNN, as illustrated in Fig.~\ref{fig:radiology-graphs}(a).
-Here we review a few GNNs-based pathology publications representative of a trove of works in this field.
+Usually, a graph of the patient histology slide is used along with a patient-level label for training a GNN, as illustrated in Figure~\ref{fig:radiology-graphs}(a).
+Here, we review a few GNN-based pathology publications representative of a trove of works in this field.
 Histographs \cite{anand2020histographs} used breast cancer histology data to distinguish cancerous and non-cancerous images.
 Pre-trained VGG-UNet was used for nuclei detection, micro-features of the nuclei were used as node features, and Euclidean distance among nuclei was incorporated as edge features.
-The resulting cell-graphs were used to train the GCN-based robust spatial filtering (RSF) model and showed superior performance compared to the CNN-based classification.
+The resulting cell graphs were used to train the GCN-based robust spatial filtering (RSF) model, which performed superior to the CNN-based classification.
 Wang \emph{et al.} \cite{wang2020weakly} analyzed grade classification in tissue micro-arrays of prostate cancer using the weakly-supervised technique on a variant of GraphSAGE with self-attention pooling (SAGPool).
 Cell-Graph Signature ($CG_{signature}$)~\cite{wang2022cell} predicted patient survival in gastric cancer using cell-graphs of multiplexed immunohistochemistry images processed through two types of GNNs (GCNs and GINs) with two types of pooling (SAGPool, TopKPool).
-Besides above mentioned cell-graphs, there is an elaborate review of GNN-based tissue-graphs or patch-graphs methods implemented on unimodal pathology cancer data given in \cite{ahmedt2022survey}.
+Besides the above-mentioned cell graphs, there is an elaborate review of GNN-based tissue graphs or patch-graphs methods implemented on unimodal pathology cancer data given in \cite{ahmedt2022survey}.
 Instead of individual cell- and tissue-graphs, a combination of the multilevel information in histology slides can help understand the intrinsic features of the disease.